 - Natural drying oils include durable tung oil and linseed oil.

-- Hemp oil and walnut oil can also be used but are not as durable.
+- Hemp oil and walnut oil can also be used but are not very durable.

 - An unusual pure and natural finish is a Danish Soap finish for an invisible look.

-- If you want a painted look, it is possible to use a 100% natural paint if you provide a durable enough topcoat.
+- If you want a painted look, it is possible to use a 100% natural paint.

 1. Tung and Linseed Oil

 Tung and Linseed oil are the best natural penetrating oils for hardwood floors.

 The technical term for these oils is drying oils because they polymerize, forming a long-lasting protective layer on wood and stone.

 Tung provides the most durable finish of the oils and linseed is not far behind.
 Both of these oils perform well and can be considered in all homes without any major sacrifice.

 Tung oil however is very thick so it is usually cut down with a solvent when used on wood.
 That can be harsh, even if natural.
 I prefer to use 100% natural tung oil without a solvent whenever possible.